SUMMER SOUNDS

 In addition to theatrical roles, Jordan has also enjoyed many performance opportunities as an ensemble member.
 She has performed at the Hollywood Bowl several times with Andrea Bocelli, and most recently in Everybody Rise!
 A Sondheim Celebration, where she accompanied Broadway legends including Patti LuPone, Sierra Boggess, and Sutton Foster.

-Gavin Valladares - Rock Band (6-12), Worship Band Beginner (K-5)
+Gavin Valladares - Band Jam (6-12), Praise Band (K-5)

 Gavin Valladares is a drummer.
 But he doesn't stop there.
 He is a passionate multi-instrumentalist and songwriter who thrives on collaboration.
 A lover of various genres, his diverse musical taste influences his decisions as a composer and a performer.